aws/aws-eks-best-practices/content/networking/subnets/index.md

+!!! info "We've Moved to the AWS Docs! 🚀"
+    This content has been updated and relocated to improve your experience.
+    Please visit our new site for the latest version:
+    [AWS EKS Best Practices Guide](https://docs.aws.amazon.com/eks/latest/best-practices/subnets.html) on the AWS Docs

+    Bookmarks and links will continue to work, but we recommend updating them for faster access in the future.

+---

 ﻿# VPC and Subnet Considerations

 Operating an EKS cluster requires knowledge of AWS VPC networking, in addition to Kubernetes networking.